edwardUL99/inject-lite/README.md

         // This service will be the same instance as above since 1 dependency ServiceImpl can be assigned to Service Service service1 = injector.inject(Service.class);

+        // Inject ALL dependencies that are either instances of Service or sub-types. inject(Service.class) returns the first matching dependency
+        // this returns all matching ones
+        List<Service> services = injector.injectAll(Service.class);

         service.service();
         service1.service();

+        for (Service service2 : services) {
+            service2.service();
+        }
     }
 }
 ```